mmcgraw74/Tektronix-4051-4052-4054-Program-Files/4052A-4054A_Enhanced_BASIC/README.md

 Both the 4052A and 4054A had the same chassis size as the original 4052 and 4054 respectively but they both included hardware and firmware updates.

 # 4052A and 4054A Hardware updates:
-- ALU ROMs were updated to include new A-Series microcode opcodes
+- ALU ROMs were updated to ADD 23 new A-Series microcode opcodes and EXTEND 16 6800 opcodes to support A-Series 16-bit A and B registers!
 - MAS board was redesigned to use EPROMs instead of ROMs and eliminated the Patch ROMs (since the EPROMs could be reprogrammed)
 - IO board was redesigned to replace the discrete GPIB logic with the TI 9914 GPIB integrated circuit for faster GPIB throughput